TakyiuLo/rail-Heroku-Front-End/README.md

 are for so I created this website.
 Bookmarks are for creating a bookmark page that I can put descriptions along with a title.

+## Plan
+My plan is to create a back-end first because it matters the most.
+Once I finished the backend, I test it with curl scripts.
+And after all that, I move on to the front end to work on the minimum viable product.
+At last with the MVP, I styled everything.

+## Problem-solving strategy
+I used Google and Stack-Overflow to find answers to my problems.
+Then if I couldn't find one I went on to the queue stack to post my problems.

 ## Objective:
 - Demonstration of my ability to create a full stack project
 - Responsive web design